PotatoMania/uconsole-cm3/README.md

         - [x] with 3.5mm jack detection
             - A better virtual sound card mode should be implemented to maintain different volume values for different outputs.
 But I don't know how.
 Help wanted.
 - [ ] CM4 support
+    - it's done
     - have no CM4 so cannot test
+    - a forum user reports that everything works with latest code
 - [x] CM4S support
     - tested on a CM4S (CM4S01016B) board, everything works
+    - It's fully compatible with CM3 from a hardware perspective.
+The software needs a few tweaks.
 - ~~[ ] trim build config~~
 - [ ] setup CI/CD?